Review of our two-week stay at Diamonds Thudufushi, Ari Atoll, Maldives, in December 2017.

 We had a guest for the first few days – a cattle egret frequently joined us on the veranda to drink from the water-bowl which is provided so you can wash the sand off your feet before entering the room.
 While very pretty (see the photos), we didn't appreciate him pooing on the veranda or in the water-bowl, so we eventually shooed him away.

-We were also delighted on our last morning to watch from our room as a pod of dolphins swam past just a hundred metres away.
+We were also delighted on our last morning to watch from our room as a pod of dolphins swam past less than a hundred metres away.

 Food + Drink